RocketCommunicationsInc/astro-www/src/pages/service-specific-ux-design.md

 layout: project:layouts/docs/docs-layout.astro
 ---

-The Service Specific UX Design effort supported Space Systems Command (SSC) to develop consistent, robust applications.
-The design efforts achieved the goal by applying UX Design processes aligned with the Astro Space UX Design System to create, document, and implement baseline designs as interactive sample apps.
-The work described here focused on two key services, [Ground Resource Management (GRM)][grm-designs] and [Telemetry, Tracking & Command (TT&C)][ttc-designs] and followed the process below:
+The Service Specific UX Design effort supported Space Systems Command (SSC) in developing consistent, robust applications.
+The design efforts achieved this goal by applying UX Design processes aligned with the Astro Space UX Design System to create, document, and implement baseline designs as interactive sample applications.
+The work focused on two key services, [Ground Resource Management (GRM)][grm-designs] and [Telemetry, Tracking & Command (TT&C)][ttc-designs] and followed this process:

-- Conducted [UX research](/design-process/research) with users and stakeholders to identify key task flows, constraints, and current pain points in existing systems.
+- Conduct [UX research](/design-process/research) with users and stakeholders to identify key task flows, constraints, and current pain points in existing systems
-- Used the findings from this research and the Astro Space UX Design System to [design](/design-process/ui-design) solutions to support GRM and TT&C Services.
+- Apply the Astro Space UX Design System to [design](/design-process/ui-design) solutions supporting GRM and TT&C Services
-- In partnership with users and stakeholders, iteratively evaluated and improved on the designs to ensure they support the key task flows in an efficient and usable manner.
+- Partner with users and stakeholders to evaluate and improve designs, ensuring efficient and usable task flows
-- Implemented the resulting designs as interactive sample applications using the [Astro UI Components](/components/readme).
+- Implement designs as interactive sample applications using the [Astro UI Components](/components/readme)
-- Provided the detailed design specifications, wireframes, sample applications, and source code as [downloadable resources](/downloads) to teams looking to develop applications supporting GRM and TT&C Services.
+- Provide design specifications, wireframes, sample applications, and source code as [downloadable resources](/downloads) for teams developing GRM and TT&C Service applications

-Design efforts included several hours of user and stakeholder interviews, detailed task flow analysis, and iterative design evaluations based on user feedback.
-The result of the design activities produced sample app designs to reference for developing future GRM and TT&C apps, fostering consistent and functional user experience across systems.
+Design efforts included hours of user and stakeholder interviews, detailed task flow analysis, and iterative design evaluations based on user feedback.
+The design activities produced definitive sample application designs for developing future GRM and TT&C applications, establishing consistent and functional user experience across systems.

 ## GRM Service UX Design

-The UX research conducted on GRM services drove the design of three sample apps integrated into the GRM App Suite.
-The [GRM Dashboard][grm-dashboard] provides space situational awareness to the operator by consolidating and surfacing the most important information related to contacts and equipment.
-In addition to this primary usage, the GRM App Suite supports a comprehensive set of secondary tasks for managing contacts and equipment in the [GRM Schedule][grm-schedule] and [GRM Equipment Manager][grm-equipment] apps.
-You can get an overview of the design work on the [About the GRM Designs page][grm-designs] or use one of the links below to get more information about a particular app.
+The UX research conducted on GRM services drove the design of three sample applications integrated into the GRM App Suite.
+The [GRM Dashboard][grm-dashboard] provides space situational awareness to the operator by consolidating mission-critical information related to contacts and equipment.
+The GRM App Suite supports comprehensive secondary tasks for managing contacts and equipment in the [GRM Schedule][grm-schedule] and [GRM Equipment Manager][grm-equipment] applications.
+Review the complete design work on the [About the GRM Designs page][grm-designs] or access specific application information through the links below.

 ![](/img/case-studies/service-specific-ux-design/grm-dashboard-app.webp)